 Photo Courtesy of Google Images

 St. Patrick's Day can be whatever type of event you choose for it to be.
 Many people bring their children along and make it a family fun event.
 While others let loose and let the green beer flow.
 Its important to know that you will be doing tons of walking and its important to plan ahead.
 Street vendors offer corn dogs, turkey legs, funnel cakes, and much more!
 Usually every hotel room in the city and surrounding areas will be booked several months in advance.
 Travel costs increase dramatically during St. Patrick's Day so plan accordingly.
 While in Savannah make sure to check out the many attractions such as carriage rides, ghost tours or visit Tybee Island Beach.
+During my visit this year my college roommate and I started compiling a list of all the great things to do in Savannah that we had never partaken in during all our time spent there.
+So be one the lookout for more stories and adventures from my favorite city!

 Sunday, March 18, 2012